lmredington/Kali-Linux-Pen-Testing-Network-Tools/Papers/Scanning_of_Web-Applications_Algorithms_and_Software_for_Search_of_Vulnerabilities_Code_Injection_and_Insecure_Design.md

 		- Automated
 		- Most popular compared to counterparts
 		- Does not require attacker to have in-depth knowledge
+		- Can be done even if authentication is required (since capable of working with cookies)
+		- bypass firewall in search of SQL injection vuln (by generating random user-agent client strings

 	Additional Notes:

 		Types of Vulnerabilities Detected:
 			- Error-Based Injection